BramVerkuijlen/Portfolio-S3/ProofLearningOutcomes/SoftwareQuality.md

 ## Integration Testing (Work in Progress)
 ***
-While I have not yet completed the implementation of integration testing in the back-end, I acknowledge its significance in ensuring the seamless interaction between different system components.
-As an ongoing effort, I plan to develop and execute integration tests to verify the functionality and reliability of the back-end components.
+While I have not yet completed the implementation of integration testing in the back-end, I am actively working on it using Jest and Supertest.
+However, I have encountered some difficulties related to mocking environmental variables used for communication with the IGDB API.

-By employing multiple branches in Git, implementing CI with GitHub Actions, and conducting UI and functional testing, I have incorporated robust software quality practices into my project.
-These practices contribute to maintaining a high level of confidence in the stability and performance of the software, ultimately delivering a reliable and satisfactory user experience.
+In my unit tests, I successfully mock the IGDB API using similar techniques.
+However, during the start of the program, I set the access key as an environmental variable to ensure that my wrapper functions correctly.
+This presents a challenge when it comes to integration testing because I need to find a way to mock or provide these environmental variables in the testing environment.

+Despite the current obstacles, I am committed to implementing comprehensive integration testing to ensure the smooth and reliable functioning of the entire system.